mapletree111/WebCrawler/README.md

 single threaded or multi-threaded.

 ### Memory
-The program keeps a running array to check against and overtime this array would impact performance and cause the program to crash.
-To alleviate this issue, the program could write to storage (if provided) and mange the list of links using a database like MySQL.
+If the program is keeping the list of array to pull URLs from, overtime this list will cause the program to run out of memory.
+To alleviate this issue, the program could write to storage (if provided) and manage the list of URLs using a database like mySQL.
 Such operations would take longer to complete but would allow for longer runs with less memory allocation.

 ### Storage